walle89/SwedbankJson/docs/composer.md

 To run Composer in Windows, you need `php.exe`.
 You can either [download it from php.net] or install PHP web development package like [WampServer].
 Make sure you know the full path to php.exe, Composer may need it.

-Download, run [Composer-Setup.exe] and follow the instructions.
+An easy way to install Composer is to [run and follow instructions for the installer](https://getcomposer.org/doc/00-intro.md#installation-windows).

 When you have installed Composer, create or modify `composer.json` with the following content: